Manuel-West/PROKI-Hackathon-Visionsmiths/README.md

-# Hackathon 2024 - Submission of Group Visionsmiths
+# PROKI Hackathon 2024 - Submission of Group Visionsmiths

 ## The Challenge
 The challenge was presented during the kick-off meeting.
 In short, the task is to find a good position and rotation for a robotic arm to grab a piece of cut sheet metal.